 Being faced with a blank page and asked to write about yourself can be overwhelming.
 Where do you start?
 What do you include?
 What if you don’t have enough to say?

-Your personal statement is one part of your UCAS application that you have total control over.
+Your personal statement is one part of your university application that you have total control over.
 Your statement should showcase your skills and it’s the thing that sets you apart from other applicants.
 And it can secure you an offer.

 Make sure you’re giving yourself the best chance of receiving an offer.
 Read our tips on how to write a personal statement that will set you apart from the crowd.